WLJSTeam/wljs-docs/docs/frontend/Advanced/Dynamics/Raster animation.md

 Raster graphics is not well optimized on WLJS Notebook for now.
 Consider to use it as rarely as possible.
 :::

-All raster graphics is rendered using [Image](frontend/Reference/Image/Image.md) expression, which also supports dynamic updates using [Offload](frontend/Reference/Interpreter/Offload.md) expression.
+All raster graphics is rendered using [Image](frontend/Reference/Image/Image.md) expression, which also supports updates using [Offload](frontend/Reference/Interpreter/Offload.md) expression.

 Let us start from the practical example - __image distortion__